AlMonther9/happy-birthday/README.md

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/amazing-feature`)
 3. Make your changes
-4. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Commit your changes (`git commit -m 'feat: Add some amazing feature'`)
 5. Push to the branch (`git push origin feature/amazing-feature`)
 6. Open a Pull Request